 To give you the best shot at landing, and succeeding in, your dream internship, the PEY Office will work with you to ensure your resume and interview skills showcase your strengths.
 Career counselling and professional skills development are all important parts of the PEY process.
-Daily workshops and guidance on everything from telling your best story and building your network to negotiating salary will serve you well as you apply for PEY positions and well beyond graduation.
+Daily workshops and guidance on everything from networking to negotiating salary will serve you well as you apply for PEY positions and well beyond graduation.

 5. YOU WILL HAVE THE MATURITY AND EXPERIENCE TO LEVERAGE PEY TO THE FULLEST

-When you start PEY, you will have studied for at least two years at Canada’s premier engineering school.
+When you start PEY, you will have studied for at least two years at Canada’s top-ranked engineering school.
 Through your coursework and a range of co-curricular opportunities, you will have worked on successful teams, researched in world-class facilities, written reports and presented your ideas.
-This means you’ll have an arsenal of engineering design skills, knowledge and experience to draw on — and build upon — during your internship.
+This means you’ll have a wealth of engineering design skills, knowledge and experience to draw on — and build upon — during your internship.

 6. YOU’LL HAVE A FULL RANGE OF OPPORTUNITIES TO CHOOSE FROM IN CANADA AND ABROAD

 PEY employers range from local startups to large international companies across every sector.
-Last year, over 1,000 PEY students secured internships with more than 1,800 opportunities to choose from, many of which were outside of Canada.
+Last year, more than 1,700 PEY students had over 1,800 opportunities to choose from, many of which were outside of Canada.
 You will apply and interview for the positions you’re most interested in, and accept the job offer that best aligns with your goals.

 7. PEY CAN HELP YOU GRADUATE DEBT-FREE